Pulmonologist: Chauvin’s Knee on Floyd Was Akin to Having ‘a Lung Removed’

 “Based on the formula here, you can tell that as you are narrowing and narrowing, the effort to breathe is going to become extraordinarily high and at some stage unsustainable,” Tobin added.
 “You’re just not going to be able to do it.”

-Tobin estimated that Chauvin placed about 91.5 pounds—half of his body weight—solely on Floyd’s neck.
-He said Floyd’s feet could be seen lifted off the ground as a result.
+Tobin said Floyd’s pre-existing health conditions and the fentanyl in his system were not relevant to his death.
+Nelson probed him on whether fentanyl and methamphetamine could have contributed to Floyd’s labored breathing, but Tobin said there was no evidence of fentanyl causing depressions in Floyd’s breath.

-He said Floyd’s pre-existing health conditions and the fentanyl in his system were not relevant to his death.
-And, contrary to the officers’ claim during the arrest that Floyd could breathe because he was talking, Tobin said that is not always the case.
+When prosecutors asked if Floyd was in a coma, which occurs during a fentanyl overdose, Tobin said he wasn’t—handing yet another blow to the defense’s argument that Floyd’s death was partially due to an overdose.

-“It is a true statement, but it gives you an enormous false sense of security,” he said.
-“Certainly, at the moment that you are speaking, you are breathing.
-But it doesn't tell you that you're going to be breathing five seconds later.”
+Daniel Isenschmid, a forensic toxicologist who did the lab tests for Floyd's case for the Hennepin County medical examiner, also testified on Thursday that the fentanyl levels were not lethal.

 When paramedics finally arrived at the scene, Chauvin had to be instructed to get off Floyd.
 Prosecutors stated that when Floyd was loaded into the ambulance, he had no pulse.